Serious Sam Double D: Serious Sam Double D

 The Serious Sam Indie Series was announced by Devolver Digital in March 2011.
 An early version of Double D was playable at the PAX East trade show later that month, and at E3 2011 in June.
 During development, Fouts was under pressure to finish his game before Serious Sam 3: BFE was released.
-Three trailers were published, one in July and two in August: The first two showcased parts of the gameplay, while the third coincided with the launch.
+Three trailers were published, one in July and two in August.
+The first two showcased parts of the gameplay, while the third coincided with the launch.
 Fouts was not significantly involved in their creation but liked them nonetheless.
 Double D was released for Windows on August 30, 2011, as the first entry in the Serious Sam Indie Series.
 The game was cracked by the Theta group within five hours of release, which Fouts described as "flattering" as it would have required high interest.
 A free demo was made available in October.
 Fouts held a postmortem at the March 2012 Game Developers Conference.

 Serious Sam Double D XXL

 Following the release, Fouts took a break before commencing work on an Xbox 360 port in December 2011.
 Mommy's Best Games and Devolver Digital agreed on features that would make such a port worth releasing, which Fouts subsequently developed, following the content specifications for the platform.
 By March 2012, Fouts was deeply engaged in creating new game art for a "(sorta) secret project" relating to Double D. Voice-over was added for all characters, with John Dick reprising his role as Sam.
 For the cooperative multiplayer mode, Fouts initially considered adding a "Hologram Sam", based on one of the characters from the multiplayer modes of other Serious Sam games, as the second player character.
 He eventually agreed with Michael Dalmon, the actor from the trailers, to use his voice and likeness, adding his character to the game as Dan "Huff" Huffington, along with additional dialog between him and Sam.
-To combat repetitiveness and adjust the game's pacing, Fouts created more levels that required less shooting, of which some used vehicles and others necessitated strategizing.
+To combat repetitiveness and adjust the game's pacing, Fouts created more levels that required less shooting, some of which used vehicles and others necessitated strategizing.
 Some existing levels were slightly adjusted to suit the changes made to guns and ammunition.
 He stated that many of the elements added were previously not included in the original game due to time constraints.
-The expanded release was announced in May 2012 as Serious Sam Double D XXL with a projected release later that year.
+The expanded release was announced in May 2012 as Serious Sam Double D XXL, with a projected release later that year.
 The certification process for Xbox Live Arcade was completed in December 2012.